a-d-king/iris_chat_to_chart/README.md

    - "Show conversion rates over time"
 3. **Click "Ask"** or press Enter
 4. **View your generated chart** with the data from your metrics file

-### 🎭 Demo Mode (No API Key Required)

-If you don't have an OpenAI API key, the app automatically runs in **Demo Mode** with intelligent mock responses:

-- **Smart keyword detection**: The app analyzes your prompt and generates appropriate chart specs
-- **All chart types supported**: Test line, bar, stacked-bar, heatmap, and waterfall charts
-- **Dynamic responses**: Different prompts generate different chart configurations
-- **Visual indicator**: A banner shows when you're in demo mode

-**Demo Mode Examples:**
-- "Show me revenue trends" → Line chart with revenue data
-- "Display users by country as a bar chart" → Bar chart with users grouped by country
-- "Create a stacked bar chart of sales by region" → Stacked bar chart with regional sales data

 ## 🏗️ Project Structure